 4 / 11

 Scarlet oak (Quercus coccinea) is the oak to plant if you really want dependable red fall foliage color.
 Although less common in the nursery trade, scarlet oak has many of the same fine attributes as red oak.
 The pyramidal shape is more reminiscent of pin oak.
-However, it accepts both moist and dry soils.
+However, it accepts both moist and dry soils like clay.
 Scarlet oak is hardy in Zones 4-8.
-Learn how to prune your trees.
 Photo: Luke Miller/Oldsmobile Trees

 If you can plant just one tree for fall foliage, make it a sugar maple (Acer saccharum).
 It's the king of autumnal splendor and looks even more grandiose as it matures.
-The orange-red leaves look like they're on fire in fall.
+The orange-red leaves of the maple tree look like they're on fire in fall.
 Sugar maple accepts more shade than most species, but it will grow best (and color brightest) in full sun.
 It is hardy in Zones 3-9.
-Learn how to plant a maple.

 Sassafras (Sassafras albidum) is sadly lacking in the home landscape and that's a shame.
 How many species have four different shapes of leaves on the same tree?
 And in fall the aromatic fall foliage turns a glorious mix of gold, red and orange.
 Sassafras can be pyramidal to irregular in shape.
 It often forms suckers in the wild.
 It is hardy in Zones 4-8.

 Trembling, or quaking, aspen (Populus tremuloides) are known for their fall foliage, which flutter in the slightest breeze.
 It's music to the ears on a hot day, lending a psychologically cooling sound.
 Come fall, it's all about the visuals, with the bright yellow leaves looking fantastic against the whitish green bark.
 Aspen grows fast and looks great in bunches.
 It is hardy in Zones 2-7.